stackhpc/ansible-slurm-appliance/docs/networks.md

 4. At least one network on each node provides outbound internet access (either directly, or via a proxy).

-Futhermore, it is recommended that the deploy host has an interface on the access network.
-While it is possible to e.g. use a floating IP on a login node as an SSH proxy to access the other nodes, this can create problems in recovering the cluster if the login node is unavailable and can make Ansible problems harder to debug.
+Futhermore, it is recommended that the deploy host's SSH access to the cluster does not use a cluster node as an SSH proxy, as this can create problems in recovering the cluster if the login node is unavailable and can make Ansible problems harder to debug.

 This page describes supported configurations and how to implement them using the OpenTofu variables.
 These will normally be set in